yireo/yireo-slides/slides/yireo/react_to_ko.md

 {state: main}
-## Adding React to a Knockout frontend
+## Adding React to the current Knockout frontend
 # There and back again

 ---